hurdlegroup/code-challenge/README.md

 2. Push your changes to a private GitHub repository
 3. Include this `README.md` with any additional notes
 4. Share access with us at `developer@hurdle.live`
+5. Drop us an email with your name and repository URL at `developer@hurdle.live`

 ---